-If you are a victim of abuse you can call the 24-hour Crisis Line, 519-752-4357, or come to the shelter at 59 North Park Street in Brantford.
-Even if you do not wish to stay, shelter staff can provide advice and comfort as well as information, referrals and help in creating a personalized safety plan.
+If you are a victim of abuse you can call the 24-hour Crisis Line, 519-752-4357, or come to the shelter at 59 North Park Street in Brantford, Even if you do not wish to stay, shelter staff can provide advice and comfort as well as information, referrals and help in creating a personalized safety plan.

 Nova Vita also provides counselling to women and children who are not staying at the shelter.
-See pages 71-75.
+See pages 74-78.

-St. Leonard's Community Services, Cornerstone House
+SOAR Community Services, Cornerstone House